MARINA WATSON

 LATEST PROJECTS

-Marina Watson is currently working on The Spy Who for Wondery, collaborating closely with Yellow Ant’s team to provide in-depth research support.
-Her role involves ensuring historical accuracy and authenticity for each episode, diving into the rich details that bring these incredible stories of espionage and courage to life.
+For Wondery'sThe Spy Who, I have been collaborating closely with Yellow Ant’s team to provide in-depth research support, ensuring historical accuracy and authenticity for each episode, and diving into the rich details that bring these incredible stories of espionage and courage to life.

 FILM, TV & DIGITAL CONTENT